Haredi Women's Filmmaking in Israel

 Contrasts Between Haredi Male's and Women's Filmmaking

-Over the past two decades, Haredi women’s cinema has focused on relationships among women (aunts, neighbors, friends, sisters, mothers and daughters, grandmothers and granddaughters, colleagues), in contrast to early Haredi men’s cinema, which dealt with relationships among men (with emphasis on friends, Torah study partners, rabbi–student relations, neighbors in apartment buildings or public worship, and male fraternity in service in the Israeli army or the Shin Bet) and focused less on the world of emotion and family relationships.
-Visually, women’s films display aesthetic polish and an international atmosphere that are reflected in the quality of production, unlike men’s films, which are meant to be viewed at home and are produced on shoestring budgets.
-Ultra-Orthodox women take out loans or even mortgages on their homes to produce a film to produce of high aesthetic quality.
+Over the past two decades, Haredi women’s cinema has focused on relationships among women (aunts, neighbors, friends, sisters, mothers and daughters, grandmothers and granddaughters, colleagues).
+By contrast, early Haredi men’s cinema dealt with relationships among men (with emphasis on friends, Torah study partners, rabbi–student relations, neighbors in apartment buildings or public worship, and male fraternity in service in the Israeli army or the Shin Bet) and focused less on the world of emotion and family relationships.
+Visually, women’s films display aesthetic polish and an international atmosphere that are reflected in the quality of production, while men’s films are meant to be viewed at home and are produced on shoestring budgets.
+Ultra-Orthodox women take out loans or even mortgages on their homes to produce a film of high aesthetic quality.

 The Haredi women’s film industry took on interesting new dynamics when Haredi men began to participate in it.
 Male Ultra-Orthodox filmmakers, generally using female pseudonyms, are now directing films for women in which female characters play central roles.
 For example, Yehuda Grobeis makes films for women under the name Mali Gross, while Ariel Cohen operates under the brand name “Cohen and a half.
 And a seal in the name of a Cohen.”
 Today, the most conspicuous women creating Haredi films specifically for women are Dina Perlstein, Rechi Elias, Tali Avrahami, and Tsila Schneider.
-Male and female filmmakers are now daring to address issues that, until recently, were considered taboo such as: the obligation to cover one's head, preventing pregnancy, trauma, or forbidden love.
+Male and female filmmakers are now daring to address issues that, until recently, were considered taboo, such as the obligation to cover one's head, the prevention of pregnancy, trauma, and forbidden love.
 Haredi filmmakers also market and distribute their films, making them accessible to audience of Haredi women in Israel and in Diaspora Orthodox communities such as those in Antwerp, Monsey, and London.